obriy168/tournaments/README.md

 ### 2. Configuration
 Open the newly created `.env` file and set a secure password for the `POSTGRES_PASSWORD` variable.

+The file `users.txt` in the project root contains user emails.

 ### 3. Deployment
 Build and launch the application services: